Georgetown Visitation Monastery: Founding

 This monastery was founded by Alice Lalor, native of County Kilkenny, Ireland, who sailed for this country in 1794 with her sister, Mrs. Doran, the wife of an American merchant.
-On the voyage she formed an intimacy with Mrs. Sharpe and Mrs. McDermott and, united in their vocation, they bought a small house in Philadelphia and began their community life under the direction of the Rev. Leonard Neale, who had succeeded Rev. Lawrence Graessel and Rev. Francis Fleming, victims of the yellow fever epidemic of 1793.
+On the voyage she formed an intimacy with Maria Sharpe and Maria McDermott and, united in their vocation, they bought a small house in Philadelphia and began their community life under the direction of Leonard Neale, who had succeeded Lawrence Graessel and Francis Fleming, victims of the yellow fever epidemic of 1793.

-The return of the fever in 1797-8 broke up their house, and Father Neale having been made president of Georgetown College invited them to settle in that place.
-Miss Lalor bought a small cottage near that of three French noblewomen of the Order of Poor Clares, who had escaped the revolutionary Terror and hoped to found a house in the land of their asylum.
-Father Neale put the Congregation of the Pious Ladies, as they were called, under the Rule of St. Francis de Sales.
+The return of the fever in 1797-8 broke up their house, and Neale having been made president of Georgetown College invited them to settle in that place.
+Lalor bought a small cottage near that of three French noblewomen of the Order of Poor Clares, who had escaped the revolutionary Terror and hoped to found a house in the land of their asylum.
+Neale put the Congregation of the Pious Ladies, as they were called, under the Rule of St. Francis de Sales.
 His inspiration was to advance Catholic education.

 Opening of the school

 The school was opened, 24 June 1799.
-The first pupil was Anna Smith, the first novice Sister Aloysia Neale.
+The first pupil was Anna Smith, the first novice Aloysia Neale.
 Their ranks were immediately recruited, their pupils multiplied, and in 1802 the school was developed into an academy, (now known as Georgetown Visitation Preparatory School).
-In 1804 the Poor Clares returned to France; Bishop Neale and his brother Father Francis Neale bought their property, furniture, and books, and it was among the last that the Rules of the Visitation were discovered in 1812, after being vainly sought for years by the bishop, for Annecy had been swept away in the Terror.
+In 1804 the Poor Clares returned to France; Bishop Neale and his brother Francis Neale bought their property, furniture, and books, and it was among the last that the Rules of the Visitation were discovered in 1812, after being vainly sought for years by the bishop, for Annecy had been swept away in the Terror.

 No enclosure was observed at first and the ladies were called Mistress or Madam until 1816 when Archbishop Neale obtained from Pope Pius VII the Brief dated 14 July, which raised the community to the rank of a monastery.
 Solemn vows were taken, 28 Dec., 1816, by 30 choir sisters, 4 lay sisters, and 1 out sister.
-Father Beschter, formerly of the papal choir, instructed them in the chants of the office and the Visitandines of Chaillot sent them a model of the habit and silver crosses.
+John W. Beschter, formerly of the papal choir, instructed them in the chants of the office and the Visitandines of Chaillot sent them a model of the habit and silver crosses.